opendcs/opendcs/docs/source/start-decoding.rst

 Sample Messages: The following messages will DECODE the data for sensor 1.
 In other words the scan was successful in finding the sign within the next 3 characters.
-Therefore the pointer will navigate to immediately before the sign, and then proceed to the next statment.
+Therefore the pointer will navigate to immediately before the sign, and then proceed to the next statement.
 The next statement instructs the pointer to jump 1 character (the sign), then extract the sensor data.